silizium/cypherbasic/README.md

 I played around with some cryptomachines and had no problems with implementing basic, classic machines, an enigma should be a easy going with this, but I did not do it yet.
 I won’t take you away the fun.

+Take a look at the *.lst files to see the examples in ASCII.
+Otherwise load the *.prg with your C64 or an emulator.

 Have fun!
 Provide feedback, if you had.